neshitov/Sparkify/README.md

 * Pandas 0.23.4
 * PySpark version 2.4.0
 ### Code
-All the code is contained in the emr_sparkify jupyter notebook
+All the code is contained in the sparkify jupyter notebook